multilayer-io/babbab/README.md

 ## Motivation

-AB tests (or controlled experiments) are an increasingly popular way of incrementally improving websites, desktop, and mobile apps.
+A/B tests (or controlled experiments) are an increasingly popular way of incrementally improving websites, desktop, and mobile apps.
 At [Multilayer](https://multilayer.io) we have analyzed probably hundreds, with a miriad of different tools and statistical methodologies.

-In our experience, when companies AB tests, the biggest problems they encounter are around interpreting the results and acting appropiately on them.
-There are plenty of statistical libraries out there that do AB testing right (babbab actually uses [PyMC](https://www.pymc.io/welcome.html) in the background).
+In our experience, when companies A/B tests, the biggest problems they encounter are around interpreting the results and acting appropiately on them.
+There are plenty of statistical libraries out there that do A/B testing right (babbab actually uses [PyMC](https://www.pymc.io/welcome.html) in the background).
 However, sharing statistics (like p-values) with non-statisticians can lead to confusion and [misuse](https://en.wikipedia.org/w/index.php?title=Misuse_of_p-values&oldid=1064797942) of results.

-What `babbab` tries to cover is the "last mile" of the ab test analysis: Interpreting and communicating the results for them to be actionable.
+What `babbab` tries to cover is the "last mile" of the A/B test analysis: Interpreting and communicating the results for them to be actionable.

 ### In other words - Why `babbab` is awesome